-The unaudited pro forma condensed consolidated balance sheets as of October 31, 2002 and July 31, 2002 and 2001, respectively and the unaudited pro forma condensed consolidated statement of operations for the three months ended October 31, 2002 have been prepared assuming that the sale of the videoconferencing services business occurred as of August 1, 2002.
-The unaudited pro forma condensed consolidated statements of operations for the fiscal years ended July 31, 2002, 2001 and 2000 have been adjusted to remove activity of the videoconferencing services business for the year.
+The unaudited pro forma condensed consolidated balance sheet as of October 31, 2002 and the unaudited pro forma condensed consolidated statement of operations for the three months ended October 31, 2002 have been prepared assuming that the sale of the videoconferencing services business occurred as of August 1, 2002.
+The unaudited pro forma condensed consolidated statement of operations for the fiscal year ended July 31, 2002 has been adjusted to remove activity of the videoconferencing services business for the year.
 The unaudited pro forma condensed financial data is presented for informational purposes only and is not necessarily indicative of the results of future operations of our company or the actual results of operations that would have occurred had the sale of the videoconferencing services business been consummated as of the dates indicated above.
 The unaudited pro forma condensed financial data should be read in conjunction with our historical consolidated financial data and notes contained in our reports filed with the Securities and Exchange Commission.